 Suspended in midair to the right of his bed was a casket; on his left was a large open Bible.
 He heard these words: “Lester Sumrall, which of these will you choose tonight?”
 He made his decision – he would preach the Gospel as long as he lived.
 When Lester Sumrall awoke the next morning, he was completely healed and served the Lord for sixty-five years.

 Lester Sumrall traveled the world ministering in 110 countries, including Soviet Siberia, Russia, Tibet, and China.
 During his life he penned over 130 books.
 His evangelistic association (LeSEA – Lester Sumrall Evangelistic Ministries headquartered in South Bend, Indiana), is still actively spreading God’s Word.
-LeSEA ministries include such outreaches as Indiana Christian University, Sumrall Publishing and LeSEA Broadcasting, which owns and operates 13 Christian television stations, 3 FM radio stations, 5 international shortwave radio station, and 2 Satellite channels covering the entire continents of Africa, Asia & Europe.
+LeSEA ministries include such outreaches as World Harvest Bible College, Sumrall Publishing and LeSEA Broadcasting, which owns and operates 13 Christian television stations, 3 FM radio stations, 5 international shortwave radio station, and 2 Satellite channels covering the entire continents of Africa, Asia & Europe.
 LeSEA Broadcasting reaches 90% of the world’s population with the special purpose of bringing millions of souls to heaven.

 The Making of a Champion

 Lester Frank Sumrall was born to Betty and George Sumrall of New Orleans on February 15, 1913.

 “My mother had decided, even before I was born, that I was going to be a preacher.
 She had prayed for me fervently while I was in her womb — back when I couldn’t do anything about it, except kick a little!
 I was born at home, child number six and completely unplanned.”